ManuGithubSteam/LinJarK/INSTALL.md

 3. Click on "Install selected"

+4. Accept License

+5. Wait till download is finished and close the application.

+6. Continue with the install of linjark (gender selection in bash)

 Installation of Simon
 ----------------------

 Use the repository of your distribution to install Simon.
-It is a KDE/QT programm and has KDE/QT depencies among others used for speech model generation (sphinxtrain etc).
+It is a KDE/QT programm and has KDE/QT depencies among others used for speech model generation (sphinxtrain, sphinxbase etc).

-Also make sure that your mic is properly configured and seen/heard by simon and alsa etc.
+Also make sure that your microphone is properly configured and seen/heard by simon and alsa etc.

 See: